paulkienitz/SPARE/spare05 README.md

 The full set of event properties for all four events are:

 > **`isSPARE`**: always true.

 > **`contentURL`**: when handling a `popstate` event, this is set to `undefined`, as multiple URLs may be used.
 (This is how you can tell whether a `SPAREContentLoaded` event came from `simulateNavigation` or `onPopStateRestore`.)

 > **`contextData`**: the value that was passed to the `simulateNavigation` call whose effect this pop is trying to restore.

 > **`error`**: present only for `SPAREPopStateFailed`, it has a copy of whatever error object was thrown by a failed update, or the first such if there was more than one.
 (If an error occurs, it is deferred until all other updates have completed or failed, to minimize the impact on the page.)

 > **`replaced`**: present only for `SPAREAfterPopState`, it is the count of how many elements were successfully replaced.

 > **`failed`**: present only for `SPAREAfterPopState`, it is the count of how many elements failed to be replaced.

 > **`changes`**: present for `SPAREBeforePopState` and `SPAREAfterPopState`, this is an array of objects which each describes a single element that will be, or has been, updated.

 The `changes` array contains `Change` objects, which have these fields:

 > **`targetID`**: the ID that identifies the target element of the change.

 > **`contentURL`**: the URL from which new content is loaded into the target.

 > **`contentElementID`**: the ID identifying the source element within the loaded content.

 > **`postData`**: any `postData` value which is used in obtaining the content, if given.
-(If the original `postData` value given was a `URLSearchParams` object, it is converted to a string before being stored.)
+(If the original `postData` value given was a `URLSearchParams` object, it is stored here as a string.)

 > **`containedBy`**: when one `Change` affects an element which is inside another element that was also modified, this is the ID identifying that outer element.
 The `containedBy` of one `Change` will equal the `targetID` of another.
 If they are nested deeper than two layers, these links can be followed successively from innermost to outermost.
 If there is no containing `Change`, this is `null`.

 > **`error`**: present only for `SPAREAfterPopState`, and only if the update failed, this is the object that was thrown as the reason for the failure.

 > **`outcome`**: present only for `SPAREAfterPopState`, this tells what happened when the update was carried out.
-As each update proceeds, the `outcome` value progresses from "pending" to "requested" to "retrieved" to "updated".
+As each update proceeds, the `outcome` value progresses from `"pending"` to `"requested"` to `"retrieved"` to `"updated"`.
-If it arrives in the `SPAREAfterPopState` handler with a value other than "updated", it tells you the last step it successfully completed before `error` was set.
+If it arrives in the `SPAREAfterPopState` handler with a value other than `"updated"`, it tells you the last step it successfully completed before `error` was set.
-If a contentURL “successfully” returns no content, outcome will be set to "empty" instead of "retrieved"... which may be valid if you did not provide any `contentElementID`, but otherwise will produce an error when it looks for that ID in it.
+If a contentURL yields apparent success but returns no content, outcome will be set to `"empty"` instead of `"retrieved"`... which may be valid if you did not provide any `contentElementID`, but otherwise will produce an error when it looks for that ID in it.
 The combination of `outcome` and `error` values for every change may allow for more detailed analysis of failures than `SPAREPopStateFailed` supports.

 The `Change` objects in the `changes` array are sorted into the order in which they will be performed.